digitalpenguin/Commerce_MultiLang/README.md

 System Settings
 ---------------
 - A system setting called commerce_multilang.default_lang needs to be set with your default language code. (e.g. en, zh, fr etc.) This setting must be the cultureKey that is set on one of your contexts.

+How it Works
+==

+Commerce_MultiLang will scan your contexts and include any context that has `cultureKey` context setting.
+When creating a new product, you will see the option to create a `Multilingual Product`.
+In the edit window of a multilingual product, there is an extra tab which allows for the product name and product description to be entered in each language besides the default.
+The default language is entered the same as any standard product.
+When the multilingual product is viewed on the customer-facing side of the webshop, the appropriate language will be displayed according to the active context.

 Roadmap
 ==